JonathanFoss/Movie-Watchlist/README.md

 # Middleware

 I chose to create a middleware to check for existing titles in the movie list.
 This is so that the user doesn't add the same movie allready.
+This has been tested in Bruno and is currently working as intended.